iamshaynez/enterprise-site/content/docs/frameworks/130-gartner/130-gartner.md

 ---
-title: "Gartner's Enterprise Architecture Framework"
+title: Gartner's Enterprise Architecture Framework
-description: "Discover Gartner's Enterprise Architecture Framework, a comprehensive guide for enterprise architects to align architecture with business goals.
+description: Discover Gartner's Enterprise Architecture Framework, a comprehensive guide for enterprise architects to align architecture with business goals.
 Learn about the framework's components, the importance of governance, and how Gartner's Magic Quadrant can evaluate technology providers.
-Explore the key steps and considerations for creating an effective enterprise architecture."
+Explore the key steps and considerations for creating an effective enterprise architecture.
-summary: "Discover Gartner's Enterprise Architecture Framework, a comprehensive guide for enterprise architects to align architecture with business goals.
+summary: Discover Gartner's Enterprise Architecture Framework, a comprehensive guide for enterprise architects to align architecture with business goals.
 Learn about the framework's components, the importance of governance, and how Gartner's Magic Quadrant can evaluate technology providers.
-Explore the key steps and considerations for creating an effective enterprise architecture."
+Explore the key steps and considerations for creating an effective enterprise architecture.
-date: 2024-01-01T16:04:48+02:00
+date: 2024-01-01 16:04:48+02:00
-lastmod: 2024-01-01T16:04:48+02:00
+lastmod: 2024-01-01 16:04:48+02:00
 draft: false
 menu:
   docs:
-    parent: ""
+    parent: ''
-    identifier: ""
+    identifier: ''
 weight: 230
 toc: true
-seo:
-  title: "Gartner's Enterprise Architecture Framework" # custom title (optional)
-  description: "Discover Gartner's Enterprise Architecture Framework, a comprehensive guide for enterprise architects to align architecture with business goals.
-Learn about the framework's components, the importance of governance, and how Gartner's Magic Quadrant can evaluate technology providers.
-Explore the key steps and considerations for creating an effective enterprise architecture." # custom description (recommended)
-  canonical: "" # custom canonical URL (optional)
-  noindex: false # false (default) or true
+slug: gartners-enterprise-architecture-framework
 ---

 # Simplifying Gartner's Enterprise Architecture Framework